GOFUVI/hf_eolus_geo_tools/docs/grids.md

 ## Details

-1. Bounding boxes derived from input tables can be combined via union or intersection, ensuring that generated grids cover exactly the desired area.
+1. Hull polygons can be buffered to ensure the grid fully covers the desired area while keeping all nodes within the buffered boundary.
 2. Grids are built in the appropriate UTM zone for accurate spacing before being transformed back to WGS84 coordinates.
 3. The resulting GeoParquet includes metadata compliant with the GeoParquet